-Boulette d'Avesnes is a cow's milk cheese originally produced in Avesnes, a village on the French-Belgian border.
+Boulette d'Avesnes is a cow's milk cheese initially produced in Avesnes, a village on the French-Belgian border.
 It is flavoured with parsley, pepper, tarragon, and cloves and later shaped into a cone by hand.
-The cones (boulettes) were originally produced from buttermilk and made on farms as a by-product of buttermaking.
+The cones (boulettes) were initially made using buttermilk on farms as a by-product of butter making.
 Most boulettes are sold fresh and supposed to be eaten within 30 days.
-But they can also age quite well in ripening cellars where they develop reddish colour due to the effect of paprika or annatto, a natural food colouring.
+And the maturated version is kept in cellars where they develop reddish colour due to the effect of paprika or annatto, a natural food colouring.

-This creamy, fresh cheese is well known for its stinky flavour and is best consumed with a good beer or traditional gin.
+This creamy cheese is well known for its stinky flavour and is best consumed with a beer or traditional gin.